skip to main content

 • Foundational understanding of the ADHD brain: Rationale for different performance needs, learning styles, and difference from neurotypical individuals

-• Goal setting: Implementing and practicing desired skills to begin change
+• Goal Setting: Implementing and practicing desired skills to begin change

 • Increasing self-advocacy, study behaviors to increase retention, proficiency, and productivity